sethkline/sethkline/README.md

 ### Hi there I'm Seth 👋

 ## I'm a Husband, Father, Developer and Videographer!
-- 🌱 I’m currently learning elixir, and D3.js
+- 🌱 I’m currently learning Typescript, WebRTC and Elixir
-- 🥅 2021 Goals: Learn more serverless
+- 🥅 2022 Goals: Learn more serverless
 - ⚡ Fun fact: I love to garden and eat food from my garden

 ### portfolio and other work